-Conservation benefit: Support of 108 hectares (267 acres) of critical leatherback turtle nesting beach for three years
+Conservation benefit: Support of 267 acres of critical leatherback turtle nesting beach for three years

 Community benefit: Full scholarships for seven students

-From 2006 to 2010, a total of 22 students from the villages of Saubeba and Warmandi received some form of scholarship support from Seacology in exchange for protection of the Jamursba Medi turtle-nesting beach, which was successfully implemented over the five-year period.
-This program revealed that offering scholarships to bright young villagers to attend high school and college in the provincial capital of Manokwari or Sorong is very good way to secure village-wide participation in actively protecting the beaches from turtle egg predators and poachers.
+Protection of the Jamursba Medi turtle-nesting beach was successfully implemented over a five-year period, from 2006 to 2010.
+In return, during that time, Seacology gave scholarships to 22 students from Saubeba and Warmandi.
+These bright young people attended high school or college in the provincial capital of Manokwari or Sorong.
+The program turned out to be a very good way to secure active, village-wide participation in protecting the beaches from turtle egg predators and poachers.

 - May 2015